davisstacked/LeahDavisCommentUIExercise/README.md

 #### NEXT STEPS:

-- Create an `ErrorMessage` component that will render an error message for the user if there is a problem fetching and loading data.
+- Create an `ErrorMessage` component that will render an error message for the user to try reloading the page if there is a problem fetching and loading data.

 - Use Git Rebase to clean up Github commits.

 - Create reusable variables for colors in CSS.

-- Since there were many design and functionality features in common between `EditForm` and `CommentForm`, create an `Asset` `form.css` that holds all of their shared functionality together (same thing with Comment) `Comment.css`.
-Create `comment.css` inside of the `Asset` folder.
+- Further organize the CSS files for readability.

-- Further simplify my `Components` by creating custom `hooks` logic such as **useInputState** for reusable form functionality such as **handleChange** and reusable small components i.e. `Button`.
+- Further simplify my `Components` by creating custom `hooks` logic such as **useInputState** for reusable form functionality such as **handleChange** and reusable small components i.e. `Button` and `Avatar`.

 - Create a backend so users can login, create profiles, and review restaurants under their profile name and image.

-- Simplify ContextProvider to only state and functions used by many components.